typescript-cheatsheets/react/ADVANCED.md

 Not Commonly Used but Good to know

 - `Ref` - used to type `innerRef`
-- `ReactType` - used for higher order components or operations on components
+- `ElementType` - used for higher order components or operations on components
 - `ComponentType` - used for higher order components where you don't specifically deal with the intrinsic components
 - `ReactPortal` - used if you specifically need to type a prop as a portal, otherwise it is part of `ReactNode`
 - `ComponentClass` - a complete interface for the produced constructor function of a class declaration that extends `Component`, often used to type external components instead of typing your own